adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [Board name](url)
 - [Board name](url)

-*Note: For non-Adafruit boards, please use the support forums of the board manufacturer for assistance as Adafruit does not have the hardware to assist troubleshooting.*
+*Note: For non-Adafruit boards, please use the support forums of the board manufacturer for assistance, as Adafruit does not have the hardware to assist in troubleshooting.*

 Looking to add a new board to CircuitPython?
 It's highly encouraged!
 Adafruit has four guides to help you do so: